japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 CAUTION: FIXME What does the above code do?

-For all the cases, the failed stage and map stages are both added to the internal xref:scheduler:DAGScheduler.adoc#failedStages[registry of failed stages].
+For all the cases, the failed stage and map stages are both added to the internal scheduler:DAGScheduler.md#failedStages[registry of failed stages].

-If `mapId` (in the `FetchFailed` object for the case) is provided, the map stage output is cleaned up (as it is broken) using `mapStage.removeOutputLoc(mapId, bmAddress)` and xref:scheduler:MapOutputTracker.adoc#unregisterMapOutput[MapOutputTrackerMaster.unregisterMapOutput(shuffleId, mapId, bmAddress)] methods.
+If `mapId` (in the `FetchFailed` object for the case) is provided, the map stage output is cleaned up (as it is broken) using `mapStage.removeOutputLoc(mapId, bmAddress)` and scheduler:MapOutputTracker.md#unregisterMapOutput[MapOutputTrackerMaster.unregisterMapOutput(shuffleId, mapId, bmAddress)] methods.

 CAUTION: FIXME What does `mapStage.removeOutputLoc` do?

-If `BlockManagerId` (as `bmAddress` in the `FetchFailed` object) is defined, `handleTaskCompletion` <<handleExecutorLost, notifies DAGScheduler that an executor was lost>> (with `filesLost` enabled and `maybeEpoch` from the xref:scheduler:Task.adoc#epoch[Task] that completed).
+If `BlockManagerId` (as `bmAddress` in the `FetchFailed` object) is defined, `handleTaskCompletion` <<handleExecutorLost, notifies DAGScheduler that an executor was lost>> (with `filesLost` enabled and `maybeEpoch` from the scheduler:Task.md#epoch[Task] that completed).